mozilla-services/syncserver/README.rst

     * The database in which to store sync data.
 Edit the "sqluri" setting under the [syncserver] section.

+    * The secret key to use for signing auth tokens.
+Find the "secret" entry under the [syncserver] section and follow the instructions in the comment to replace it with a strong random key.

 Database Backend Modules
 ------------------------